noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 [To find console logs: 1.
 Go to Console.app > ((Your device name)) 2.
 Reproduce the error and note the exact time.
 3. Look for logs occurring at the time of the error.
 4. Copy-paste them in here.]
 [To find crash reports: 1.
 Go to Console.app > Crash Reports 2.
 Search for logs whose name contains "legacyLoader", "System Preferences", or "Mouse Fix Helper" 3.
 Drag and drop them in here.]

-[Thank you for helping to improve Mac Mouse Fix!]
+[Thank you for taking the time to help make Mac Mouse Fix better! 👍]